 Artists and their art add color to life.
 In Turkey, one such artist captured the hearts of many with his incredible singing and superb acting.
 Zeki Muren (1931-1996) recorded over thirty albums throughout his 65-year life while starring in dozens of films simultaneously.
 By his death, Zeki Muren had become an icon of Turkish pop culture.

 He spent much of his life living in Bodrum, including his last few years.
 Thus, his house has been converted into an art museum, displaying dozens of photographs, paintings, and stage costumes.
 There is also jewelry and hi-fi equipment from his singing career.

 7. Maritime Museum

-Bodrum’s location means that the area has had a close connection with the sea throughout history.
-Since antiquity, residents have been engaging in shipbuilding, with the industry peaking in the late Ottoman period when Bodrum was used as a base to launch warships.
+Bodrum’s location means the area has been closely connected with the sea throughout history.
+Since antiquity, residents have engaged in shipbuilding, with the industry peaking in the late Ottoman period when Bodrum was used as a base to launch warships.
 Afterward, the shipbuilding industry moved towards making schooners for fishing, trade, and sponging.

 8. Lazy Day at the Beach

 When not exploring the historical treasures of Bodrum, visitors flock to the waterfront to spend a lazy morning, afternoon, or even an entire day on one of the peninsula’s beaches.
 This is especially the case in the height of summer (June to August) when Bodrum’s beaches become one of the most visited places in Turkey.